 Many children attending our camps live in foster care and often move from home to home.
 A significant number have endured difficult experiences and struggle with multiple issues.
 Almost all have counsellors or social workers.
 These children have been robbed of the opportunity to just be children, something that most of us take for granted.

 Unfortunately, abused children often experience a diminished quality of life and are frequently unable to attain their potential.
-They are at greater risk of encountering problems in later life including suicide attempts, anxiety and depression, dissociative disorders, post-traumatic stress disorder, drug and alcohol abuse, homelessness and juvenile delinquency.
+They are at greater risk of encountering problems in later life including suicide attempts, anxiety and depression, dissociate disorders, post-traumatic stress disorder, drug and alcohol abuse, homelessness and juvenile delinquency.

 Inviting children to return to a Southern Cross Kids’ Camp year upon year enables us to build on the foundation of the previous years, continuing to develop their confidence, self-esteem, and trust in others.
 We provide the children with a positive event to look forward to, with many counting down the months from one camp to the next.
 Each child has one adult, called a Buddy, that is their leader for the week.
 This ensures they receive outstanding and undivided attention, which demonstrates value and worth to each child.